Author: Dr. Jean-Paul Rodrigue

 a.
 Traffic congestion and parking difficulties

 Congestion is one of the most prevalent transport challenges in large urban agglomerations.
-Although congestion can occur in all cities, it is particularly prevalent above a threshold of about 1 million inhabitants.
-Congestion is particularly linked with motorization and the diffusion of the automobile, which has increased the demand for transport infrastructures.
-However, the supply of infrastructures has often not been able to keep up with mobility growth.
-Since vehicles spend the majority of the time parked, motorization has expanded the demand for parking space, which has created footprint problems, particularly in central areas where the footprint of parked vehicles is significant.
+Although congestion can occur in all cities, it is particularly prevalent in those above a threshold of about 1 million inhabitants.
+These structures are large and complex enough to create conditions that generate a systematic congestion level.
+Further to size and complexity, congestion is particularly linked with motorization and the diffusion of the automobile, which has increased the demand for transport infrastructures.
+However, the infrastructure supply has often not been able to keep up with the pace of mobility growth.
+Since vehicles spend most of their time parked, motorization has expanded the demand for road infrastructure and parking space.
+In turn, this created footprint problems, particularly in central areas where the footprint of parked vehicles is significant and consumes scarce resources.
 By the 21st century, drivers are three times more likely to be affected by congestion than in the latter part of the 20th century.

-Identifying the true cause of congestion is a strategic issue for urban planning since congestion is commonly the outcome of specific circumstances such as the lack of parking or poorly synchronized traffic signals.
+Identifying the true cause of congestion is a strategic issue for urban planning since congestion is commonly the outcome of circumstances specific to a city, such as the lack of parking or poorly synchronized traffic signals.

 b.
 Longer commuting

-On par with congestion, people are spending an increasing amount of time commuting between their residence and workplace.
-An important factor behind this trend is related to residential affordability as housing located further away from central areas (where most of the employment remains) is more affordable.
+On par with congestion, people spend an increasing amount of time commuting between their residences and workplaces.
+Residential affordability is an important factor behind this trend, as housing located further away from central areas (where most of the employment remains) is more affordable.
 Therefore, commuters are exchanging commuting time for housing affordability.
 However, long commuting is linked with several social problems, such as isolation (less time spent with family or friends), as well as poorer health (obesity).
 Time spent during commuting is at the expense of other economic and social activities.
-However, information technologies have allowed commuters to perform a variety of tasks while traveling.
+However, information technologies such as smartphones have allowed commuters to perform a variety of tasks while traveling.

 c.
 Public transport inadequacy

-Low ridership makes many services financially unsustainable, particularly in suburban areas.
-Despite significant subsidies and cross-financing (e.g. tolls), almost every public transit system cannot generate sufficient income to cover its operating and capital costs.
-While in the past, deficits were deemed acceptable because of the essential service public transit was providing for urban mobility, its financial burden is increasingly controversial.
+Low ridership makes many services financially unsustainable, particularly in suburban areas where density is not high enough to justify such services.
+Despite significant subsidies and cross-financing (e.g. tolls), almost every public transit system cannot generate sufficient income to cover operating and capital costs.
+While deficits were deemed acceptable in the past because of the essential service public transit provided for urban mobility, its financial burden is increasingly controversial.

 d.
 Difficulties for non-motorized transport

-These difficulties are either the outcome of intense traffic, where the mobility of pedestrians, bicycles, and other non-motorized vehicles is impaired, but also because of a blatant lack of consideration for pedestrians and bicycles in the physical design of infrastructures and facilities.
+These difficulties are either the outcome of heavy traffic, where the mobility of pedestrians, bicycles, and other non-motorized vehicles is impaired, but also because of a blatant lack of consideration for pedestrians and micromobility in the physical design of infrastructures and facilities.
 On the opposite side, the setting of bicycle paths takes capacity away from roadways as well as parking space.
-A negative outcome would be to allocate more space for non-motorized transport than the actual mobility demand, which would exacerbate congestion.
+A negative outcome would be allocating more space for non-motorized transport than the actual mobility demand, exacerbating congestion.

 e.
 Loss of public space

 Most roads are publicly owned and free of access.
-Increased traffic has adverse impacts on public activities, which once crowded the streets such as markets, agoras, parades and processions, games, and community interactions.
+Increased traffic adversely impacts public activities, which once crowded the streets, such as markets, agoras, parades and processions, games, and community interactions.
 These have gradually disappeared to be replaced by automobiles.
-In many cases, these activities have shifted to shopping malls, while in other cases, they have been abandoned altogether.
+In many cases, these activities have shifted to shopping malls; in other cases, they have been abandoned altogether.
 Traffic flows influence the life and interactions of residents and their usage of street space.
 More traffic impedes social interactions and street activities.
 People tend to walk and cycle less when traffic is high.

 f.
 High infrastructure maintenance costs